 On a day to day in school....

-Emergency first aid training is given to all staff and they are supported by staff, who are fully trained first aiders.
+Emergency first aid training is given to a number of staff (teaching and support)and they are supported by staff, who are fully trained first aiders.
 The school nurse visits school to carry out developmental check-ups and offer advice to staff and parents.
-The school nurse team also come into school in November to give the Fluenz vaccination (Nasal spary) to children from YR-Y6 (with parental consent).
+The school nursing team also come into school in November to give the Fluenz vaccination (Nasal spary) to children from YR-Y6 (with parental consent).

-A minor accident note is sent home with the child for the parents following a minor accident in school.
+A minor accident note is sent home with the child for the parent following a minor accident in school.

 Stings and head bumps are reported to the parent by text or phone call.
 Please ensure we have an emergency contact number which will be readily answered.
 All medical information must be detailed on the admission form so that we have the correct information in an emergency.

 Please see the attached NHS guide (Feb 2019) for advice about childhood illnesses; which require a stay off school and for how long and which illnesses a child may have and still be able to attend school.